sfyyhsr/Lab3-OOP/README.md

-# Lab 3 - OOP Project
+# Lab 3 - OOP

-This project demonstrates a matrix and vector system in C# using:
+Lab 3 project about Matrix and Vector system in C# using:
 - Encapsulation
 - Composition
 - Aggregation
 - Dependency

 ## How to Run
-Open the solution in Visual Studio and run the program.
+Open the solution in VS and run the program.

+Byee